What’s in an Ego?

 When spiritual people talk about dissolution of the ego, what they mean is usually the illusion of separation (identity) and beliefs (particularly the negative ones about the self) that get integrated with the soul portion while physically incarnate.
-It’s THAT aspect of the ego which causes issues, particularly when it is unhealthy (full of unhealthy beliefs about the self and the remnants of various psychological traumas).
+It’s this aspect of the ego which causes issues, particularly when it is unhealthy (full of unhealthy beliefs about the self and the remnants of various psychological traumas).
 When the ego is built with unhealthy beliefs, it perceives that it is not loved and that there is a lack of love, and it acts accordingly.

 To me, it’s not about letting go of the ego.
 It’s about letting go of the negative aspects of the ego that were programmed by trauma and societal conditioning, accepting, integrating and healing the shadow self.
-Deconstructing the ego down to its bare bones – the personality that the spirit came in with – and rebuilding it in the image of the higher self (bringing yourself into alignment, as Teal Swann would say), which is love-based, and sees itself as a reflection of all that is, thereby harnessing the ego and bringing it into alignment with higher consciousness, and becoming a living embodiment of love on earth.
+Deconstructing the ego down to its bare bones–the personality that the spirit came in with–and rebuilding it in the image of the higher self, bringing yourself into alignment with your higher consciousness, which is love-based, and sees itself as a reflection of all that is, thereby harnessing the ego and bringing it into alignment with higher consciousness, and becoming a living embodiment of love on earth.